Fishless cycling: Process

 Fishless cycling can be instant or take a long time, up to six months in some reported cases.
 During this time, the aquarist provides an ammonia source for developing the nitrifier colony.
 Nitrifiers in the aquarium grow on all surfaces, particularly in areas of high water flow and high surface area, such as the filter.
 Allowing ammonia to be converted to nitrite and onto the less harmful nitrate minimizes stress and injury to aquarium fish.
-'Cycling' is not identical to the 'nitrogen cycle', as here it is referring specifically to the process of establishing nitrification and not the other parts of the nitrogen cycle.
+'Cycling' is not identical to the nitrogen cycle, as it is specifically the process of establishing nitrification; not the other parts of the nitrogen cycle.

 Cycling can be sped up via specific methodologies.
 Seeding the aquarium with nitrifiers, either from established biomedia, or a biological booster product can help.
 However, not all products have been found to work, or are even suitable for cycling.
 The best products on the market are FritzZyme TurboStart 700, followed by the lesser concentrated FritzZyme 7, and Tetra SafeStart.
 Tetra SafeStart in particular have been studied by scientists and confirmed to accelerate the cycling process.
 The same study found Seachem Stability, API QuickStart, Imagitarium Biological Booster, and Fluval Cycle to perform no better than using no products, at least over the first 14 days.
 Conventional wisdom suggests increasing pH and temperature can help, however this is not always true.
 Different nitrifiers are adapted to different pH and temperatures, and some actually prefer lower pH/temperature.
 For example, a freshwater Nitrotoga species has an optimal pH of 6.8 and temperature of 22°C.

 The ammonia source can be 'pure' ammonia or fish food, however using 'pure' ammonia is superior.